devya10/PAY_NOW/README.md

 # PAY_NOW App

-Pay_me is a basic version of a payment application built with React for the frontend and MongoDB for the backend.
+PAY_NOW is a basic version of a payment application built with React for the frontend and MongoDB for the backend.
 It provides essential features like user authentication, profile management, and secure money transfers between users.

 ## Features